-The updated goals and strategies for the Chapter 2: Community Growth and Chapter 5: Land Use and Community Image reflect a thoughtful response to shifts in development trends, community feedback, and the City's desire to move away from a form-based code approach.
+The updated goals and strategies for the Chapter 2: Growth and Infrastructure and Chapter 5: Land Use and Urban Design reflect a thoughtful response to shifts in development trends, community feedback, and the City's desire to move away from a form-based code approach.

-The 2025 Plan Update aims to guide growth in a way that is more flexible, context-sensitive, and aligned with Bastrop's values and long-term vision.
+The 2025 Update aims to guide growth in a way that is more flexible, context-sensitive, and aligned with Bastrop's values and long-term vision.
 Revisiting the planning framework, land use categories, and goals served as a way to recalibrate and manage future growth.
-Though limited in scope, the Plan Update will influence other plan elements such as infrastructure, transportation, and economic development.
+Though limited in scope, the Update will influence other plan elements such as infrastructure, transportation, and economic development.

-Implementation should be coordinated with the broader plan and prioritized based on:
+Implementation should be coordinated with the broader Comprehensive Plan and prioritized based on: